• Skip to primary navigation

 Gorgonzola has sweet hints, and Roquefort has a sharper, saltier profile.

-These differences make these two cheeses unique in the culinary world.
+These differences make these two cheeses unique in the cooking world.

-Gorgonzola and Roquefort have a similar tangy, salty flavor.
+Gorgonzola and Roquefort have a similar tangy, salty flavor - see extract vs flavor comparison explained for how those terms differ.

 But, Gorgonzola is milder and creamier.